nham/math_notes/linear_systems.md

 This form is interesting because it allows us to directly write down the solution set.
 The resulting matrix will consist of some number of pivot columns and some number of non-pivot columns.
 Recall from the form of the augmented matrix there are $k$ rows and $n+1$ columns.
 Columns $1$ through $n$ correspond to variables $x_i$, while column $n+1$ is the right-hand side.

-**Theorem:** A system has a solution iff a reduced, row-eliminated form of the augmented matrix has a pivot in the last column.
+**Theorem:** A system has a solution iff a reduced, row-eliminated form of the augmented matrix does not have a pivot in the last column.

 *Proof:* If the pivot is in the last column, this corresponds to a row of all zeroes in columns $1$ through $n and a non-zero in $n+1$th column.
 As an equation, this has no solution.
 It says $0 = c$ for some $c \neq 0$.
 Conversely, if a system has no pivot in the last column, we can easily construct a solution: the variables associated with non-pivot columns of $1$ through $n$ are *free variables* and can be assigned any scalar value.
 Once assigned, the other variables are fixed.
 This is a solution.